ReinaryuIlyen/verify-keker-9001/README.md

 How it works?

-0)It searches for all images inside the Assets/ folder, so you can change to anything (captcha, new verify) - Just make sure to always have Verify1-Verify10.png
+It searches for all images inside the Assets/ folder, so you can change to anything (captcha, new verify) - Just make sure to always have Verify1-Verify10.png
 1) Run the exe program
 2) Play gbf
 3) If it sees any images that looks like a verification button on display, program beep nonstop until you hit 'esc' or exit it from task manager